w3f/Grants-Program/applications/Lastic.md

 Phil currently works as a freelancer but is focused on leading [Missing Link](https://www.missing-link.io/)'s marketing, communications and governance strategies.
 He is also an active participant in Polkadot governance discussions on the Kusamarian and in ChaosDAO.

+*Note: Phil Lucsok has not previously applied for a grant at the Web3 Foundation.*

 #### **Aurora Poppyseed**:
 Aurora's journey in the technological sphere stands out for her innovative approach and unwavering determination.
 With a foundation in Physics and Electrical Engineering, she transitioned into roles as varied as a Solutions Architect, focusing on electronics and low-level programming, to a Frontend Developer with a commitment to clean code and scalable frontend architectures.